springyworks/maxGraph-kos/README.md

 ## Getting Started

-Assuming your page defines an element with the id `graph-container`, the following will display a rectangle connected to an orange circle.
+Here is an example that shows how to display a rectangle connected to an orange circle.

+This example assumes that
+- you are building an application that includes the maxGraph dependency, and it has been installed as explained above.
+- your application includes a page that defines an element with the id `graph-container`.
+- you want to use `TypeScript`, adapt it if you want to use `JavaScript` (mainly, remove references to the 'type' syntax).

 ```typescript
 import {type CellStyle, Graph, InternalEvent} from '@maxgraph/core';